Cooling

 • Remember the cold chain in your own activities.
 Do not delay taking products requiring cold storage into the fridge or some other cold storage/refrigeration cabinet.
 Do not take foods to facilities warmer than cold stores to wait for handling unless this is an essential part of the preparation process.
 Do not overfill the refrigeration cabinets because they may then not be able to keep all products cold.

-• If the food, the preparing process of which includes heating, is not served straight away, cool it as fast as possible.
+• If the food, the preparing process of which includes heating, is not served straight away, start cooling the food immediately after preparation and cool it as fast as possible.
 If you cool foods regularly, you must acquire equipment designed for the purpose, such as a refrigerator cabinet.
-You must also ensure that cooling takes place fast enough, in other words, from +60o to +6oC within four hours at the most.
+You must also ensure that cooling takes place fast enough, in other words, within four hours at the most to the temperature according to the storage temperature requirement of the food in question.
 To ensure this, you must monitor the functioning of your refrigeration unit or method.
 Remember to transfer the foods you have cooled into the fridge or some other cold storage/refrigeration cabinet as soon as possible after the cooling process.

 • Keep an eye on the functioning of the cooling equipment and the temperatures of cold food kept available for customers.
 Are the temperatures in the equipment cold enough?
 Are there differences in the temperature in different parts of the refrigeration cabinet?
 Make sure that the temperatures of foods requiring cold storage are below the danger zone (below +6oC) if legislation requires it.
 The temperature of easily perishable foods should not rise above +12oC even during serving.